Usamaliaquat123/track-ko/README.md

 # Track ko
-An app record family tracking
+An app that record family tracking